Miho (Sin City)

 Miho (ミホ) is a character in Frank Miller's Sin City graphic novel series.
 In the film adaptation of Sin City, she is portrayed by Devon Aoki.
 Jamie Chung replaces Aoki in the 2014 expansion, Sin City: A Dame to Kill For.
+An expert of martial arts, she is described as a teen ninja who never speaks and is often referred to as Little Miho.

 Character

 Miho is a mute female assassin of Japanese descent (Miho is offended by anti-Japanese racial slurs, such as "Jap slut" and "Jap slag"; in response, she behaves in an even more sadistic way than she normally does).
 Along with Gail, she serves as an enforcer and defender of the city's Old Town.
 She is often referred to as "Deadly Little Miho" by the character Dwight McCarthy in his narrations.
 Despite residing in Old Town, there is nothing to suggest that she herself is a prostitute (contrary to the opinion expressed by some film critics such as Andrew Sarris and Ty Burr, as well as by IGN).

 Miho is very small and light; she has long dark hair, a very slim figure, and dark eyes.
 Normally she dresses in a short, modified black kimono worn over a bra, and a belt into which she tucks all sorts of weapons.
 A wakizashi is sometimes shown hanging from her belt.
 In Family Values, her appearance changes drastically.
 She is drawn only with white and her body is devoid of shading (including her dark hair).

 Miho uses Japanese swords of various sizes, and shuriken in the shape of the manji, as seen in The Big Fat Kill and Family Values.
 She is also skilled with the longbow and has various other small weaponry tucked in her clothing.
 She utilizes a wide array of weapons, such as katana, wakizashi and kusarigama.
 On the DVD commentary track for the film, Quentin Tarantino states that after he suggested that Miho's swords were made by Hattori Hanzō, writer/director Frank Miller enthusiastically agreed.